 Hardware vs Software Wallets for CoinPoker Players

-CHP is an ERC-20 token, which means that it is built on the Ethereum (ETH) blockchain.
-It is one of thousands of Alt-coins developed on the ETH network, and can be stored in a wide variety of ERC-20 token wallet options that we plan on covering below.
+Both USDT and CHP are ERC-20 tokens, which means that they are built on the Ethereum (ETH) blockchain.
+These are just two of thousands of altcoins developed on the ETH network, and can be stored in a wide variety of ERC-20 token wallet options which we cover below.

 What Is a Cryptocurrency Hardware (“hard”) Wallet?